Jump to Navigation

 People v.
 Bernard Benjamin

-Trial Victories in Serious Felony Cases
+Notable Jury Victories In Serious Felony Cases

 People v.
 David Sanner

-After David Sanner was found in a car with the proceeds of two armed robbery/home invasions, Stephen Richards won a jury verdict of not guilty on all counts.
+After David Sanner was found in a car with the proceeds of two-armed robbery/home invasions, Stephen Richards won a jury verdict of not guilty on all counts.
 David Sanner was released.

 People v.
 Joseph Watkins